apike/allenpike.com/_posts/2023-05-31-how-leaders-manage-time-attention-tasks.md

 6. Host this somewhere you can get to quickly; either a native app like Apple Notes or Bear, or a tool you always have open like Notion or Docs.
 7. Feel self-conscious that a Long-Ass Note is kind of janky, but stick with it because for you, it works.

+Two interviewees described this apprach as "like paper, but with links."

-Many note-centric people I talked to appreciate that this avoids the ceremony of GTD-style task-tracking tools, and the overwhelm that can come from “[due bombs](https://allenpike.com/2021/omnifocus-workflow)” and other anti-patterns in systems like this.
+Many note-centric people I talked to appreciate that notes avoid the ceremony of GTD-style task-tracking tools, and the overwhelm that can come from “[due bombs](https://allenpike.com/2021/omnifocus-workflow)” and other anti-patterns in systems like this.

 There are a few products built specifically with a note-centric view to task management.
 [NotePlan](https://noteplan.co/) is a compelling offering here that also has some useful calendar integration.
 Regardless, most of the note-centric planners I talked to were skeptical of adopting any kind of formal tooling.

 Of course, the Long-Ass Note isn’t for everybody.
-Most leaders whose job includes a lot of project management preferred a bit of structure.
-A note-centric workflow seems to work best for folks who have the discipline to focus on a handful of high-impact priorities at once, and a role that affords them the ability to do that.
+Most leaders whose job includes a lot of project management benefitted from more structure.
+A note-centric workflow seems to work best for folks who have the discipline to focus on just a handful of high-impact priorities, and a role that affords them the ability to do that.

 For the procrastinators and easily distracted among us, there was another popular solution…